Kitchen Ergonomics: How to Design for Comfort and Flow

 Warm modern kitchen with walnut cabinets, brass faucet, white countertops, and built-in stainless steel appliances.

 Ergonomics is the science of designing environments that work for people.
 While the term is often associated with office spaces, it’s just as important in the home, especially in the kitchen.
+The work triangle became popular in the mid-20th century as designers focused on reducing steps between sink, cooktop, and refrigerator.
+It grew out of earlier efficiency research in home design, including the kitchen workflow work of Lillian Gilbreth.

 A poorly designed kitchen not only makes cooking tedious but can also cause physical strain, leading to posture problems and body aches.
 Kitchen ergonomics helps reduce these stresses, improving comfort and efficiency by optimizing movement and simplifying access to everything you need.